zkpstandard/wg-plonkish/src/example.md

 With custom constraints, we enforce that

 1. The transformed digits are valid.
 It means that $\forall i \in [0..4]$, $b_{2 \cdot i +1}$ is equal to either $(2 \cdot a_{2 \cdot i +1})$ or $(2 \cdot a_{2 \cdot i +1}) - 9$.
 So, $$\forall i \in [0..4], (2 \cdot a_{2 \cdot i +1} - b_{2 \cdot i +1}) (2 \cdot a_{2 \cdot i +1} -9 - b_{2\cdot i +1}) = 0$$
+This constraint is sufficient to ensure the validity of the transformed digits, because the lookup constraints ensure they are valid digits.

 Thus, the custom constraint for transformed digits is: